ArtemPt239/rainbow-track/README.md

 Known limitations:

-In the current version it is impossible to set tags or a description when starting a new timer.
+In the current version, it is impossible to set tags or a description when starting a new timer.
 The only configurable property of the new timer is its project.

 # Installation